kozmof/g2/README.md

 	Unregister saved directories from num1 to num2.
 - -c --change [num1] [num2]:
 	Swap indexes which you specified.
+- -m --match [string]:
+    if a bottom of directory you registered contains a string, jump to the first matched directory.

 ### Tips
 You can use g2 anywhere by aliasing in .bashrc